The great vaccine ... bake off ... has begun

 So while Afrigen has been able to determine most of the equipment and specialized ingredients that are needed, "what we don't know is the exact concentrations," says Treblanche.
 "And we don't know some of the mixing times — some of the conditions of mixing and formulating."

-A particularly vexing question is how to replicate Moderna's "lipid nano-particle" — a special casing around the mRNA strand at the heart of the vaccine that keeps it stable as it travels through the body to, as Treblanche, "essential places like the spleen and lymph nodes."
+A particularly vexing question is how to replicate Moderna's "lipid nano-particle" — a special casing around the mRNA strand at the heart of the vaccine that keeps it stable as it travels through the body to, as Treblanche puts it, "essential places like the spleen and lymph nodes."

 "We understand other encapsulations," says Treblanche.
 But for all the expertise at Afrigen, "my team has never formulated a liquid nanoparticle."

 Moderna is facing growing pressure to share this type of know-how.
-Last week several Congressional Democrats released a letter pointing out that Moderna got a massive infusion of U.S. taxpayer funds to help develop its vaccine.
-At least $1 billion for the research component alone.
-And they argued that President Joe Biden can and should use language in the government's contracts with Moderna to force the company to divulge its process.
+Last week several U.S. Democractic senators and congress members released a letter pointing out that Moderna got a massive infusion of U.S. taxpayer funds to help develop its vaccine.
+At least $1 billion was for the research component alone.
+These officials contend that the Biden Adminstration can and should use language in the government's contracts with Moderna to force the company to divulge its process.

-Stil, Friede says the WHO is talking to Moderna, and he remains hopeful the company will ultimately agree to provide some kind of tech transfer.
+Stil, Friede says Moderna is at least in talks with the WHO.
+And he remains hopeful the company will ultimately agree to provide some kind of tech transfer.

 If so, Friede estimates it would cut the time it will take to get a manufacturer pumping out doses of the Moderna copycat vaccine from three or four years down to about two.